DarkoAI/5.1/README.md

   **Use the same process to compare the acceptance rate between drivers who go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry.**
   Answer: 28.7 % of people with the ocupation other than farming, fishing or forestry visit bar more than once a month without kids and used the coupon

-   **Compare the acceptance rates between those drivers who: go to bars more than once a month, had passengers that were not a kid, and were not widowed OR go to bars more than once a month and are under the age of 30 OR go to cheap restaurants more than 4 times a month and income is less than 50K.**
+   **Compare the acceptance rates between those drivers who:**

+   **go to bars more than once a month, had passengers that were not a kid, and were not widowed** 37.7 % of people with the ocupation other than farming, fishing or forestry visit bar more than once a month without kids and used the coupon

-  37.7 % of people with the ocupation other than farming, fishing or forestry visit bar more than once a month without kids and used the coupon
+   **go to bars more than once a month and are under the age of 30** 31.2 % of people older than 25 and visit bar more than once a month used the coupon

+   **go to cheap restaurants more than 4 times a month and income is less than 50K.**
-  31.2 % of people older than 25 and visit bar more than once a month used the coupon Given group had, 382 rejected the coupon and 294 accepted for 0.43 % acceptance rate
+   Given group had, 382 rejected the coupon and 294 accepted for 0.43 % acceptance rate

 **Conclusion**

 **The passengers of the drivers were more likely friends, rather than children, and were classified as unemployed or students.**